Welcome to Library

 An additional function in Mediabank Library is the ability to group assets directly from the List or Thumb view.

 Within the thumb view workspace, you can select a single asset and perform numerous tasks.

-You can, send it to the archive, download it on your own device for later viewing or editing, send it to a destination, temporarily share the final version with other people outside the project, update its metadata, view it in full screen mode or just browse trough it in the asset icon window.
+You can; send it to the archive, download it on your own device for later viewing or editing, send it to a destination, temporarily share the final version with other people outside the project, update its metadata, view it in full screen mode, group it with other assets or just browse trough it in the asset icon window.